sanjaywallah/checkpoint-rails/README.md

 ## Test Your Code Early.
 Test Your Code Often

 Before you begin, run the test suite (instructions below) to see all the checks that will be run against your work.

+Pay close attention to lines showing `Error - uninitialized constant NAME`.
+This tells you a file hasn't been created or the contents haven't been defined properly.
+There are tests waiting to run which can't proceed until you set up those files.

-Your job is to get the results showing `0 failures`.
+Your job is to get the results showing `0 failures`, and have no lines showing `Error - uninitialized constant`

 Once you think you've satisfied one of the above steps, run the test suite to double-check your work.